2,6-Diformylpyridine

-2,6-Diformylpyridine is an organic compound with the formula C5H3N(CHO)2.
+2,6-Diformylpyridine is an organic compound with the formula C5H3N(CHO)2, and typically appears as a solid powder at room temperature.
 The molecule features formyl groups adjacent to the nitrogen of pyridine.
 The compound is prepared by oxidation of 2,6-dimethylpyridine.

 It condenses with amines to give diiminopyridine ligands, as was demonstrated in Fraser Stoddart's synthesis of molecular Borromean rings.
+It also finds use in the preparation of metal-coordinated polymer materials.